-Professional engineers have access to a huge variety of career paths, including some less obvious, that we take for granted in our lives, such as the leisure industry, automotive engineering, police technical support and production of world leading pharmaceuticals etc.
+Professional engineers have access to a huge variety of career paths, including some less obvious, that we take for granted in our lives, such as the leisure industry, social medial engineering, IT engineering, automotive engineering, police technical support and production of world leading pharmaceuticals etc.

 In the leisure industry who designs the thrill rides in fun parks such as Disney World?

 How do you qualify to become a car designer?

 Do you know that R2D2 from Star Wars was developed and built in the

 UK by professional engineers working from conceptual design sketches

 provided by the film's creative personnel under George Lucas?
 Many

 were built in order to accommodate all of R2's functionality and